-- All candidates for the Bachelor of Arts degree must complete a 27-hour core of liberal arts courses.
+- All Bachelor of Arts degrees require a 27-hour core of courses.

-- All candidates for the Bachelor of Science in Education and Bachelor of Music Education degrees must satisfy all Teacher Education Program requirements.
+- All Bachelor of Science in Education and Bachelor of Music Education degrees require completion of all Teacher Education requirements.